decentralized-identity/bbs-signature/draft-bbs-signatures.md

 ### Sign

-This operation computes a deterministic signature from a secret key (SK), over a header and a vector of messages.
+This operation computes a deterministic signature from a secret key (SK) and optionally over a header and a vector of messages.

 ```
 signature = Sign(SK, PK, header, (msg_1,..., msg_L), (H_1,..., H_L))